England Ireland Find Havens

 Why visit here?

-From the 17C onwards the town continued to prosper as a seaport and market town although today the area is equally important for tourism, as in the summer months it is a mecca for visitors who come to enjoy the beautiful scenery, golden beaches and rich cultural interests.
-Visitors spend many happy hours at the harbour just watching the fishing boats land their catches and the fishermen mending their nets.
-Fishing is not the only industry that Killybegs is famous for as it was renowned for its carpet and tapestry making some of which were produced on the biggest loom in the world at the Donegal Carpet Factory.
-The carpets known as Donegals are hand knotted in the Turkish style and have adorned many famous buildings such as The White House, Buckingham Palace, 10 Downing Street, The Vatican, Dublin Castle and many other prestigious buildings around the world.
-Sadly the factory closed in 2003 but since 2006 it reopened as the Maritime and Heritage Centre which provides information and demonstrations of carpet making and the fishing industries.
-Visitors are encouraged to try their hand at making a carpet or repairing a fishing net or sail.
+Today, the area is also a popular tourist destination, especially in summer when visitors come to enjoy the stunning scenery, golden beaches, and rich cultural heritage.
+Tourists often spend hours at the harbour watching fishing boats land their catches and fishermen mend their nets.
+Killybegs is renowned not only for its fishing industry but also for its carpet and tapestry making, with some producing works on the world's largest loom at the Donegal Carpet Factory.
+Known as Donegals, these hand-knotted carpets in the Turkish style have adorned many prestigious buildings, including The White House, Buckingham Palace, 10 Downing Street, The Vatican, Dublin Castle, and other notable sites worldwide.
+Sadly, the factory closed in 2003 but reopened in 2006 as the Maritime and Heritage Centre, offering exhibitions and demonstrations of carpet making and fishing industries.
+Visitors are encouraged to try making a carpet or repairing a fishing net or sail.

-The Hidden Gems Tour which departs with local tour guides from the Information Centre on Shore Road, is a leisurely tour along the magnificent coast of southwest Donegal to the spectacular Sea Cliffs at Sliabh League, a trip well worth a visit.
-Less than a ten minute drive from Killybegs is the very safe blue flag bathing beach at Fintra Bay.
-The beach consists entirely of golden sand and is a favourite spot for tourists, and it is reputed to be the safest beach in Ireland, no fatalities ever having occurred there.
+The Hidden Gems Tour, departing from the Information Centre on Shore Road with local guides, takes visitors along the spectacular southwest Donegal coast to the Sea Cliffs at Sliabh League—a trip well worth undertaking.
+Less than ten minutes' drive from Killybegs is the very safe, Blue Flag bathing beach at Fintra Bay, composed entirely of golden sand and a favourite spot for tourists.
+It is reputed to be the safest beach in Ireland, with no recorded fatalities.

 With thanks to: